What happens when Chemsex takes you to Rockbottom?

-I was apprehensive, nervous even as I rode the train from London to Ipswich to see a special preview performance in final rehearsal week of Stuart Waters’ dance / theatre solo piece Rockbottom.
+I was apprehensive, nervous even as I rode the train from London to Ipswich to see a special preview performance in final rehearsal week of Stuart Waters’ solo theatre piece Rockbottom.

 On arriving at Dance East, I noticed immediately that there was a police presence alongside a mental health specialist.
 It was a good intervention to put me at ease but also to prepare myself for the seriousness of the piece.